galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 >        - *"Use ATAC-seq mode."*: `Yes`
 >        - *"Expand cut sites."*: `100`
 >
->
 {: .hands_on}

 # Visualisation of Coverage

 ## Prepare the Datasets

-Thanks to `Genrich` we now have a coverage which represent the coverage of the 5' extremities extended 100 bp to each side.
+Thanks to `Genrich` we now have a coverage file which represents the coverage of the 5' extremities extended 100 bp to each side.
 The output of `Genrich` is in a bedgraph format.
-It is easily readable for human (4 columns text format) but it can be very large and the access to a specific region is quite slow.
-We will change it to bigwig format which is a binary format, where we can access very quickly any region of the genome.
+It is easily readable for human (4 columns text format) but it can be very large and visualising a specific region is quite slow.
+We will change it to bigwig format which is a binary format, where we can visualise any region of the genome very quickly.

 ### Convert BedGraph to bigWig

-> ### {% icon hands_on %} Hands-on: Convert the MACS2 coverage to bigWig.
+> ### {% icon hands_on %} Hands-on: Convert bedgraph to bigWig.
 >
 > 1. **Text reformatting with awk** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"File to process"*: Select the output of **Genrich** {% icon tool %} *"Bedgraph Pileups"*.